 - AS/NZ 4801 will remain as a standard and relevant for many Australian businesses

-- ISO 45001 will become another standard becomes more widely accepted
+- ISO 45001 will become another standard that becomes more widely accepted.

 If you only operate Australia-wide, you can still look at becoming ISO 45001 certified to ensure your workplace covers the new important safety processes listed above.